taskgenius/calendar/README.md

 ### Calendar Class

 The main entry point for the calendar component.
+This class extends `CalendarCore` and automatically registers all built-in views (Month, Week, Day) for a "batteries-included" experience.
+Perfect for quick starts and when bundle size is not a primary concern.

+**For advanced users**: Use `CalendarCore` directly for a leaner, tree-shakeable version that requires manual view registration.
+See the [Tree Shaking & Optimization](#-tree-shaking--optimization) section for details.

 #### Constructor